Our team video submission for RoboSub 2023 Competion. Enjoy!

 After the competition, the team decided it had to essentially reboot ARVP.
 Going into school year, the team would move to Arctos, entirely redevelop the software stack, create a new website, build out every subteam, purchase new equipment, and aim to win RoboSub 2023.
 Fall 2022 was spent gaining both funds and members - over $100k was raised and 60 new students joined the team!
 Consequently, most of the semester was spent onboarding and developing design systems.
 At the same time, the executives had to fix Arctos.
 The hull from 2020 failed to pressurized and needed major reworking.
 Additionally, previous designs had not accounted for wire harness space in the hull which, leaving no space for internal batteries.
 Sorting these two issues, along with creating a basic software stack, took months of effort.

 Arctos was finally ready for team use in Winter 2023.
 To create pressure to succeed, ARVP planned a sponsorship event in April where donors, past members, and potential sponsors would gather to see the new robot unveiled.
 The newly expanded team worked tirelessly for four moths to improve the software stack, fix mechanical issues, and refine electrical designs.
 Just in time for the event, Arctos was able to autonomously complete RoboSub 2023’s qualification task.
-Thus, the last for months were spent testing Arctos’s vision system, completing competition challenges, and completing competition deliverables.
+Thus, the last four months were spent testing Arctos’s vision system, completing competition challenges, and completing competition deliverables.
 Four whole months of testing and deliverables proved incredibly fruitful.
 At RoboSub 2023, ARVP was able to take 26 members to competition, won third place, was the best performing team from North America, won best video, won best design presentation, and received special awards for data sharing.